yujia-l/yujia-l.github.io/_pages/about.md

 [MindShift: Leveraging Large Language Models for Mental-States-Based Problematic Smartphone Use Intervention](https://dl.acm.org/doi/pdf/10.1145/3613904.3642790)

 Ruolan Wu, Chun Yu, Xiaole Pan, **Yujia Liu**, Ningning Zhang, Yue Fu, Yuhan Wang, Zhi Zheng, Li Chen, Qi-aolei Jiang, Xuhai Xu, Yuanchun Shi.
-- TLDR: A mobile application that leverages LLMs for generating dynamic, personalized persuasive content to mitigate problematic smartphone use for digital well-being.
-Effectiveness validated via a 5-week field trial with 25 participants, showing significant improvements in intervention acceptance (17.8-22.5% ↑) and reductions in smartphone usage frequency (12.1-14.4% ↓).
+- In this project, we developed MindShift, a mobile app that uses LLMs to create dynamic, personalized content aimed at reducing problematic smartphone use, adapting to user context and mental states.
+Wizard-of-Oz and interview studies were conducted to identify key mental states, and these insights were validated in a 5-week field trial with 25 participants, showing significant improvements in smartphone usage patterns.
+This work was published on ACM CHI’24.
+My work included conducting the Wizard-of-Oz studies and the field trial, data analyzing, and illustrating the findings.
 </div>
 </div>